gabrielmarquesm/BookAnalyzer/README.md

 ## Project Overview
 The application features:

-- **LangChain** Retrieval Augmented Generation that lets you ask questions about PDF documents uploaded.
+- **LangChain and Ollama** Retrieval Augmented Generation that lets you ask questions about PDF documents uploaded.
 - **FastAPI** backend with a PostgreSQL database to manage books and users.
 - Role-based authentication and authorization.
 - Fully dockerized application for easy deployment.